d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

     ])
 ```

-We construct a single-channel data point with both height and width of 224 to observe the output shape of each layer.
+We construct a single-channel data example with both height and width of 224 to observe the output shape of each layer.
 It matches the AlexNet architecture in :numref:`fig_alexnet`.

 ```{.python .input}
 X = np.random.uniform(size=(1, 1, 224, 224))